astorDev/nist/proxy/nginx/article/index.md

       - 4500:80
 ```

-After we deploy the service by sending request to the proxy like the one below:
+After we deploy the service by sending a request to the proxy like the one below:

 ```sh
 curl localhost:4500/one/about
 ```

-We will get proxied response from the service one, looking like this:
+We will get a proxied response from the service one, looking like this:

 ```json
 {"description":"service one","version":"1.0"}
 ```

-This wrap up, in my mind, the most important section of the article, that will already give us a solid setup.
-In the last section we will create a more complex and architecturally pollished setup.
+This wraps up, in my mind, the most important section of the article, that will already give us a solid setup.
+In the last section, we will create a more complex and architecturally polished setup.
 See you there!

 ## Environment Variables, Templates, and More